 - Attend/Chair commercial meetings both internally and with clients and make positive contributions to overall commercial management.

-- Experience within the Rail and civils construction sector.
+- Highly experienced within the Rail and civils construction sector.

 - Degree qualified in Quantity Surveying and/or Construction Law.